gurinina/2025_IntroR_and_RStudio/lessons/12-ggplot2.md

 library(ggplot2)
 ```

 The `ggplot()` function is used to **initialize the basic graph structure**, then we add to it.
-The basic idea is that you specify different parts of the plot using additional functions one after the other and combine them into a "code chunk" using the `+` operator; the functions in the resulting code chunk are called layers.
+The basic idea is that you specify different parts of the plot using additional functions one after the other and combine them using the `+` operator; the functions in the resulting code chunk are called layers.

 Let's start: